 Stock plans are associated with production home builders, but anyone can buy stock plans and build on a plot of land.
 Planned and gated communities usually limit the available house styles, which are stock plans for that community.
 As you drive through your neighborhood, you may notice many variations on the same essential plan.
 Although they are not unique, houses built from stock plans can be quite lovely.
 Catalog houses from Sears, Roebuck & Co. and Montgomery Ward built decades ago are still popular today.

 Public officials should also know something about the building history of your town or city, so check in with the building inspector or assessor's office at the town hall.
 In most cities and towns around the world, builders must file for a permit before beginning new construction or remodeling an older home.
-This process ensures some standards of safety for occupants and for the fire company who protects your home.
+This process ensures some standards of safety for occupants and for the fire company that protects your home.
 Permits, often with floor plans and elevation drawings, are usually filed in the Building Inspector's office at your local city or town hall.
 These documents may not date very far back, but they can be useful for learning about modifications made to your house in the past 20 years or so.

 Local archives can exist by records retention laws—or not.
 Many communities maintain archives with old photographs, building plans, and maps.
 These records may be heaped in disorganized piles in the town hall attic—or they may be cataloged and shelved at your local library, museum, or historic commission.
 If you are lucky, there may be an official city or town historian who can advise you in your search.

-If you don't have time for all of this investigation, or if you don't like to do research, believe it or not people exist who actually DO like to do this work.
+If you don't have time for all of this investigation, or if you don't like to do research, believe it or not, people exist who actually DO like to do this work.
 You can hire an expert.
 Blueprints may not exist, but every modification made to your home left behind a trail of evidence.
 A building professional (usually an architect or a structural engineer) can use field measurements and other clues to recreate the original plans.

 Now that you know how your house used to look, the real work begins... renovation!